AryaChakraborty/articulus_rag/CONTRIBUTING.md

 2. Select the option to **compare across forks**
 3. Select **your username** in the `head fork` option
 4. Select **your username** in the `base` option<sup>*</sup>
-4. Click **Create Pull Request**
+5. Click **Create Pull Request**

-You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck:
+You can refer to the following articles on basics of Git and Github and also contact the Project Mentors, in case you are stuck (using issues or creating a new discussion):

-## **Issue Report Process 📌**

-1. Go to the project's issues.
-2. Give proper description for the issues.
-3. Don't spam to get the assignment of the issue 😀.
-4. Wait for till someone is looking into it !.
-5. Start working on issue only after you got assigned that issue 🚀.
+Start working on issue only after you got assigned that issue, and let the code owner put the special tags in case it is an open-source event 🚀.

-# **Thank you for contributing💗**
+## **Thank you for contributing**